-'Report of the Lords' Committee', 1797 (reprint 1810), p.
-40. According to the Appendix referred to, the two latter figures represent not the amounts of gold coined but the amounts received by the Mint, which accounts for the discrepancy in the sum. of that year 1795, the price of gold is quoted 31.
+Is there any evidence that these prices continued even for a week?
+If we consult the price list, we shall find, that in July of that year 1795, the price of gold is quoted 3l.
 17s.
-6d.; in December it is again quoted 31.
+6d.; in December it is again quoted 3l.
 17s.
 6d., and in the intervening four months no price is marked.
 Does Mr. Bosanquet think it possible that such a price as 4l.
-4s. for gold could have continued, whilst it was to be obtained, by melting the coin, at 31.
-17s. $10\frac{1}{2}d$ ?
+4s. for gold could have continued, whilst it was to be obtained, by melting the coin, at 3l.
+17s. $10\frac{1}{2}d$.?
 Has he so good an opinion of the self-denial and virtues of all classes of the community?
 If he has, why are they not now to be trusted?
 What is the plea urged for not paying in specie?
 That at the present exchange, and present price of gold, it would be advantageous to export and melt the coin, so that there would be danger that every guinea would leave the country.
-But when you tell us, that bullion has no connection with coin, "that there is no point of contact between English and foreign gold,"1 there can be no danger of any one's being particularly desirous to possess coin, as, for the mere purposes of circulation, Bank notes are equally, if not more, convenient.
+But when you tell us, that bullion has no connection with coin, "that there is no point of contact between English and foreign gold," there can be no danger of any one's being particularly desirous to possess coin, as, for the mere purposes of circulation, Bank notes are equally, if not more, convenient.

-"If," says Mr. Bosanquet, "the demand for foreign gold was at any time very great, and the melting and exportation of guineas, however abundant, by any means effectually prevented, foreign gold might rise to double its price in English gold, and yet the intrinsic value of guineas remain undiminished."
+"If," says Mr. Bosanquet, 2 "the demand for foreign gold was at any time very great, and the melting and exportation of guineas, however abundant, by any means effectually prevented, foreign gold might rise to 3 double its price in English gold, and yet the intrinsic value of guineas remain undiminished."